 Need a record from Dallas police?
-There’s (finally) a webpage for that.
+There’s a webpage for that.

-The Dallas Police Department’s open-records unit has caught up with the times and will accept records requests through an online system.
+The Dallas Police Department’s open-records unit modernized and began accepting records requests through an online system (GovQA) in 2017.
 In the past, requests had to be emailed to the unit, which would generate an automatic reply saying the request could take up to 30 days to process.
 When the records were ready, they had to be picked up at the department’s headquarters building.

 Now, new requests can be submitted online, and those submitting requests can choose to have certain records released electronically when they’re ready.

-In 2015, The News analyzed how local governments handle records requests.
+In 2015, The News analyzed how local Texas governments handled records requests.
 Read more about the project here.